background

 prc_focus-it3j0pgj

-This lesson includes a 10-minute video and a downloadable document.
-It can be used on its own or as part of the Power Up performance psychology program that contains six lessons.
+This lesson can be purchased on its own or completed as one of the six modules in the full Power Up® performance psychology course.

 Lessons